lifecinemas/misopack1_beta/README.md

-Maps to be planned on adding in the future:

----

-Maps in consideration:

-* tatmt-long1
-* pornstar-caveman
-* flexz-strafe

 RANDOM NOTES:
 * jump4 is originally called jump3, since there is already a jump3 on RaceArena_Pro, to avoid dftop10 conflictions.